• Skip to main content

 MORE ABOUT SARAH

 Sarah is a second generation homeschooling mom.
-She lives in Metro Detroit with her husband Jay and 5 kids.
-They love staying active as a family and going on trips in their renovated camper.
+Originally from Michigan, she now lives with her husband Jay and 5 kids in Florida.
+They love staying active as a family and going on trips in their renovated RV.
 Sarah loves to sing, make pretty things and eat pizza.

 COPYRIGHT & DISCLOSURE